BeneathTheInk/uninvisible/README.md

 ### destroy()

+## Events

+- open:start - *Start of open animation*
+- open - *Open animation complete*
+- close:start - *Start of close animation*
+- close - *Close complete*

 ## Cursor icons

 When viewing an image, the cursor turns into an image mimicking a target.
-If you want a matching cursor icon when hovering over images, add the class 'uninvisible-parent' to the container element that the images live within.
-This can further be overridden by adding `data-nozoom` to the image element if there are specific images that are not to be opened.
+If you want a matching cursor icon when hovering over source elements, add the class 'uninvisible' to the element.

+## Nozoom

+You can add `data-uninvisible-nozoom` onto an element to prevent the opening of that element as well as any children nodes.

 ## Browser Support